surajsahani/surajsahani/README.md

      * I value stability and predictablity - I hate feeling uncomfortable.
 Sometimes I can react negatively to change but I do my best to embrace it and keep a positive mindset.
 I recognize that growing means feeling uncomfortable.
      * English is not my native language which can affect how I verbally express myself.
 I experience a lot of non-linear thinking in a mixture of Portuguese and English, which reflects in my choice of words or sentence structure.
 In other words, I think as I speak.
      * I have always been a designer.
 Altought I am extremely fulfilled, I'd still like to experiment with a different career in the future.
-     * Prior to GitLab, I was an UI Engineer building Apple's very first web application style guide.
+     * Prior to Android, I was an QA Engineer testing  very first android application codebase.
 That experience shaped me into the person and professional I am today.
-     * All those years working as a visual designer gave me a _pixel-perfect_ eyesight.
+     * All those years working as a assurance engineer gave me a _pixel-perfect_ awareness.
 It's both a blessing and a curse.
-     * As designer, I am responsible for the product as a whole.
+     * As engineer, I am responsible for the product as a whole.
 You will see me involved in many, many different fronts: from process to hands-on coding.
      * I prototype low-fidelity first.
-You will not see me delivering pixel-perfect visuals until they are required in the development process.
-I prefer to gather ideas and work on them in words before delivering any "designs".
+You will not see me delivering bug free application until they are required in the development process.
+I prefer to gather ideas and work on them in words before delivering any "application".

 </details>